pulimeng/eToxPred/README.md

 # Datasets:

 An example dataset that can be used for prediction (in the .smi format) is provided in `example_data.smi`.
 The ready to used dataset for ET and DBN training can be found at `https://osf.io/m4ah5/`.
 The data is in text format.
-The general format is ID fingerprint SAscore/Toxicity.
+The general format is SMILES string\tID\tSAscore/Toxicity.
 The results of our experiments in terms of SAscores and Tox-scores are also provied in `sa_results.txt` and `tox_results.txt`.
 Both ID and SAscore/Tox-score is included in the aforementioned files.